dfredell/lightfestival/hours.md

 2019-09-03 1h Fix end fade, make 2 min for send, use server's time for countdown, add credits 2019-09-07 1h Back to the design board for how to handle White DMX 2019-09-08 1h Use white bar for saturation
+2019-09-08 20m Reset white bar for saturation for second user